-- When the MME retrieves the UE Radio Capability Information it provides it to UCMF in order to obtain a mapping of a UE Radio Capability ID to the corresponding UE Radio Capability information.
+- When the MME needs to get the UE Radio Capability Information associated to a UE Radio Capability ID it providesthe UE Radio capability ID to the UCMF and the UCMF returns a mapping of the UE Radio Capability ID to the corresponding UE Radio Capability information.

-- When the MME needs to retrieve a PLMN assigned UE Radio Capability ID for a UE from the UCMF, it provides the UE Radio Capabilities Information, IMEI/TAC and SV for the UE.
-The UE Radio Capabilities Information is associated with IMEI/TAC and SV.
-The UCMF stores the association of IMEI/TAC and SV with this UE Radio Capability ID
+- When the MME needs to obtain a PLMN assigned UE Radio Capability ID for a UE from the UCMF, it provides the UE Radio Capabilities Information it has for the current radio configuration of the UE and the IMEI/TAC for the UE. .
+The UCMF stores the association of IMEI/TAC with this UE Radio Capability ID.

-.

 A network may utilise the PLMN-assigned UE Radio Capability ID, without involving the UE, e.g. for use with legacy UEs.